pschool-in/curriculum/content/science/water-4.md

 ### Do you know?

 In some areas, big water jars, made of clay, are kept for road-side thirsty people.
 No charges are taken for drinking this water.
-These are known as Panpoi or Drinking Water Strands.
+These are known as Panpoi or Drinking Water Stands.

 ## Activities